John Buhrmaster Director 305-899-3336

 The primary responsibility of Public Safety is to help protect persons and property.
-Crime prevention and awareness is not the sole responsibility of the Public Safety.
-It is a joint venture with the community that it serves.
-The Public Safety Department provides security information, assistance, and service to aid campus occupants in the protection process.
+The Department of Public Safety provides security information, assistance, and service to aid campus occupants in the protection process.

 Barry University Public Safety is online.
 Visit us on the web for information on: